VuHai-99/Blockchain_Charity/README.md

    truffle migrate --reset
    copy (if exist replace) folder Blockchain_Truffle/build/contracts into blockchain_charity_repo/public --> blockchain_charity_repo/public/
    replace 2 file Campaign.json and CampaignFactory.json in API_Blockchain\contracts with new Campaign.json and CampaignFactory.json in blockchain_charity_repo/public/
+   Variable campaignFactoryAddress in API_Blockchain/Autofetch_Blockchain.js have to change to current deployed campaign.
    ```